heysokam/confy/readme.md

 Comfortable compiler configuraton tool.
 Inspired by SCons, without the baggage of Python.
 Aims to be ergonomic, readable and have a minimal/simple syntax.
 Behaves as a library.
-It will build your own binary that runs the compilation commands.
+It builds your own binary that runs the compilation commands.
 Comes with sane defaults.

 ---